These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety, depression, stress, and memory.

-Curcumin increases both dopamine and serotonin, two brain chemicals linked to depression.
+Curcumin increases levels of both dopamine and serotonin, two brain chemicals linked to depression.

 Unlike many other substances, curcumin is safe to take along with antidepressant medications.

-If you decide to try a curcumin supplement, look for one that has improved bioavailability, typically via piperine.
+If you decide to try a curcumin supplement, look for one that has taken steps to enhance bioavailability, typically the addition of piperine.

 Note that there are pros and cons to taking curcumin supplements versus consuming turmeric as a spice or as a tea.

-Berberine is a compound extracted from many herbs including goldenseal, California poppy, and barberry.
-(54)
+Berberine is a compound that can be extracted from many herbs, including goldenseal, California poppy, and barberry.

 Its recorded use goes back 3,000 years in Chinese medicine.

-Thus, berberine supplements increase dopamine concentrations in some areas of the brain.
+Berberine supplements have been found to increase dopamine concentrations in some areas of the brain.

-When large amounts are given to mice, their brain levels of dopamine increase by over 50%.
+When large amounts have been given to mice, their brain levels of dopamine increase by over 50%.

 Resveratrol is a polyphenol found in red wine that may be responsible for at least some of wine’s cognitive benefits.

-Resveratrol has been found to protect the neurons that create dopamine in Parkinson’s patients.
-(58)
+Resveratrol protects the neurons that create dopamine in Parkinson’s patients.

 Addictive substances of all kinds cause unnaturally high dopamine surges.

-Resveratrol mitigates these swings in dopamine and so may help substance abusers by turning down their desire for their substance of choice.
-(59)
+Resveratrol mitigates these swings in dopamine which may help substance abusers by reducing their desire for addictive substances.